Marbella Andalucia, Spain Travel Guide

 The central hub for both local and intercity bus routes is the Marbella Bus Station (Estación de Autobuses de Marbella), located slightly north of downtown.

-Rechargeable for discounted fares.
+Rechargeable for reduced price fares.

 Widely accepted at ticket machines or for top-ups.